 When it comes to redeeming hotel rewards, you’ll often receive the most value when using your points during the peak season, when rooms are most expensive.
 However, you may need to book these award stays in advance in order to find available rooms you can book with your points.

 3 common mistakes to avoid with rewards cards

 While rewards credit cards present great opportunities to earn rewards, there are a few mistakes you should take care to avoid.
 One or more of these blunders can reduce or even erase your gains fast.

 You can incur costly interest charges and fees if you make a late payment, as well as endanger your credit score.
 So, your first priority should be to always make your payments on time, preferably in full to avoid interest charges.

 Another common mistake is to miss out on your new account bonus by failing to complete the card’s minimum spending requirement in time.
 Remember, these time limits are based on the day your card was approved, not when it was shipped, received, activated or used the first time.
 There’s nothing more depressing than checking that third statement on your new credit card and realizing you were $80 short of scoring the 80,000 bonus points.

 3. Trading travel points for cash or merchandise

 Finally, one of the biggest mistakes reward card users tend to make is redeeming travel points for cash or merchandise.
 These cash back or merchandise rewards sometimes offer as little as a half a cent in value per point or mile redeemed, as opposed to several cents in value for premium class award flights or hotel rooms during peak season.

+There are many ways to maximize your credit card rewards.
 Savvy credit card users know that how you redeem your rewards is as important as how you earned them.
 By taking the time to study each program and learn how best to redeem your rewards, you can be sure to get the most value possible from your credit card points, miles or cash back.